 In most states you must designate your initial directors when filing your Articles of Incorporation.
 These directors will serve on the board until the first board of directors meeting, when the first elected board will be seated.

-Hold a Meeting of the Board of Directors
+6. Hold a Meeting of the Board of Directors

 The initial makeup of your Nonprofit Corporation board of directors may or may not change at the first board meeting.
 What’s important to notice is that the first slate of directors is appointed, and then from there on they are elected.

+Officers may also serve on the board; they carry out day-to-day business of the corporation and sometimes receive salaries.
 Depending on its structure, a nonprofit may or may not have formal members with voting rights.
 If your nonprofit doesn’t create a formal membership structure, the only people who participate in the management of the nonprofit operations are the directors and officers.

 After the meeting is completed, minutes of the meeting should be created and filed in your corporate records book.

-Acquire Licenses or Permits
+7. Acquire Licenses or Permits

 Many businesses, whether operating as for-profit or Nonprofit Corporations, are required to obtain state or local licenses and permits before starting to conduct business operations.
 So, while your organization may not be subject to the kind of red tape that can entangle for-profits, you should check with your state department of consumer affairs (or similar state licensing agency) for information about any licensing or permit requirements for your type of organization.

-Latest posts by Melissa Clark (see all)
+Latest posts by Ben Gran (see all)